aviaryan/ud-catalog/README.md

 ## Generating Google OAuth token

-* Create an app on developers.google.com.
+* Create a project on [developers.google.com](https://console.developers.google.com/).
-* Click on Credentials -> OAuth token.
+* Go to Credentials.
+Then select "Add Credentials" -> "OAuth (v2) token".
-* Make sure you have `http://localhost:5000` in authorized JavaScript origins and `http://localhost:5000/gCallback` in Redirect URIs.
+* In the next page, make sure you have `http://localhost:5000` in authorized JavaScript origins and `http://localhost:5000/gCallback` in Redirect URIs.
 * Get your client ID and client secret.
 * Put it in `config.py`.